weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 DIFFERENTIATION OF INTEGRALS

-Suppose ¢ is a function of two variables which can be integrated with respect to one and which can be differentiated with respect to the other.
+Suppose c is a function of two variables which can be integrated with respect to one and which can be differentiated with respect to the other.
 Under what conditions will the result be the same if these two limit processes are carried out in the opposite order?
-To state the question more precisely: Under what conditions on ¢ can one prove that the equation
+To state the question more precisely: Under what conditions on c can one prove that the equation

 98)